 Adding Foreign-Language Subtitles Using Adobe Premiere Pro

-With a foreign-language caption file, follow these steps to add subtitles in Premiere.
+If you have a foreign-language caption file, follow these steps to add subtitles in Premiere:

 It’s visually less confusing to place them close together.
-But, that’s personal preference.
+Ultimately, though, that is up to the user’s personal preference.

-Double-click desired text in the Sequence section, and the highlighted captions will appear in the editor.
+Double-click the desired text in the Sequence section, and the captions should appear highlighted in the editor.

-Yet, ensure your captions are set to the appropriate channel or format.
-For instance, in Adobe Premiere Pro, there are four available channels within CEA-608:
+One thing to keep in mind is to ensure that your captions or subtitles are set to the appropriate channel and format.
+Adobe Premiere Pro subtitles can be set to any of the four available channels within CEA-608: CC1, CC2, CC3, and CC4.

 If you have multiple subtitle groups, it’s not recommended to set all captions and subtitles to one particular stream.